FB's New Reality: Fact-Checking Is Now Gone!

 Happy Zuck is becoming a republican

-It definitely feels like Meta is making a bold move with this shift, but the timing and changes raise a lot of questions.
+It definitely feels like M is making a bold move with this shift, but the timing and changes raise a lot of questions.
 Is it really about free speech, or is there a larger strategy at play, especially with the Trump connection?
 Either way, the shift in moderation could change the platform’s dynamics significantly.
 We’ll have to see how this plays out in practice…

 3 Likes